austinlieandro/StoryApp/README.md

 - Can share our location when upload story
 - Using properti animation & shared animation
 - Display story using stack widget & can directly navigate into detail story when click the widget
-- Suport indonesia & english with localization
+- Support indonesia & english with localization
 - Display the location of user upload story with they location
 - Can change the map style
 - Using unit testing for ensure when fetching the data return its non-null & check for empy data & ensure the return is no data message